 Cambridge Cyrenians recruit up to six full-time Voluntary Workers at any one time to live and work with the residents of our two short-stay and one long-stay houses.The Workers are responsible for the day-to-day running of the houses, but are supported by experienced staff, both during and outside office hours.
-Voluntary Workers receive pocket money, their own room, time off, holidays and appropriate training and support.
+Voluntary Workers are given their own room, meals, expenses, time off, holidays and appropriate training and support.
 The position can provide valuable work experience and suitable entry requirements for degree level courses.

 We accept both men and women into our houses; however most of our residents are male.
 Residents tend to be in the age range 20 to 45, though we accept those much younger and older.

 The Workers are the people who are immediately on hand for the residents.
 It is to the Workers that residents initially look to help and advice, sometimes to deal with some very personal issues.
 But there are also many practical things that Workers are called upon to do, such as; organising cleaning, ensuring there is food in the house, dealing with callers, requests for information, preparing rooms, or even sorting fused lights.
 Workers need to do a lot of thinking for themselves and act on their own judgement.
 There is support on hand, but it will be up to the Workers to contact staff if they feel that they need help.
 Workers can also draw on the experience and support of their 5 co-Workers who are an important source of information and advice.